Dragonscale-Games/Barrage/README.md

 # Barrage
-A C++ game engine created for building bullet hell games.
-It's designed to efficiently handle large numbers of game objects.
+A C++ game engine for building bullet hell games.

 # Getting the engine
 ## Windows